-An earlier chapter showed how to use nested signatures to look deeper into data structures and extract parts of them.
+Chapter sec:subson page 27 showed how to use nested signatures to look deeper into data structures and extract parts of them.
 In the context of multiple dispatch, nested signatures take on a second task: they act as constraints to distinguish between the candidates.
 This means that it is possible to dispatch based upon the shape of a data structure.
 This brings Perl 6 a lot of the expressive power provided by pattern matching in various functional languages.